voidshard/igor/README.md

     service.Run()
 }
 ```
-Note that in Igor you register a handler for multiple tasks, this is to allow the queue to perform task batching if the queue supports it & is configured to do so.
+Note that in Igor you register a handler to accept multiple tasks at a time, this is to allow the queue to perform task batching / aggregation if the queue supports it & is configured to do so.

 The work [meta object](/pkg/queue/meta.go) passed in contains the [task object](/pkg/structs/task.go) and allows the user to set the tasks' status & an optional message.
 If your task handler doesn't explicitly set a status, the task will be set to completed by default.